"""Phase G1b -- analytic Γ-only periodic RKS atomic gradient.

 1. The Hartree-Fock-ish part (nuclear-rep + 1-e Pulay + overlap-

-Lagrangian + 2-e J Pulay) is computed via
+Lagrangian + 2-e J/K Pulay) is computed via

 :func:`compute_gradient_periodic_rhf_gamma` with the Hartree-

-fraction set by the functional (α_HF = 0 for pure DFT;
+fraction set by the functional (a_HF = 0 for pure DFT; a_HF != 0

-2. The XC Pulay term falls back to the **molecular** XC Pulay
+2. The XC Pulay term uses the lattice-summed periodic primitive

 """